Marine Mammal Scientist-in-Training Program

 The Marine Mammal Scientist-in-Training Program is an immersive 1-week educational course designed for high school students that are excited to learn about how marine mammals are studied in the Monterey Bay.
 This class combines classroom instruction with field-based learning.
 Students will have the opportunity to meet and engage with world-leading marine mammal researchers and local science/environmental educators to build connections in the marine mammal and local communities.

-Students will participate in a variety of activities, including
+Students will participate in a variety of activities that vary year to year, possibly including

 Each field experience will be supported and enhanced by a near-college-level scientific curriculum of lectures and activities about the Monterey Bay ecosystems, with a focus on marine mammals.
 Marine education specialists will lead the course with direct involvement from leading marine mammal researchers from the University of California Santa Cruz.